cosmoBots/myPORIS/README.md

-# pyPORIS_user
+# myPORIS

-An example of how to use pyPORIS to model your own instruments
+A framework to develop my own PORIS models

 The purpose of this repo is provide an starting point to fork, so every user can have her/his own modeling environment with her/his own models under control system.
 The repo uses the pyPORIS toolchain (https://github.com/cosmoBots/pyPORIS) which is obtained as a submodule.